-Percentage of the portfolio invested in sustainable impact revenues: Revenue exposure to sustainable impact solutions reflects the extent to which company revenue is exposed to products and services that help solve the world's major social and environmental challenges.
+- Percentage of the portfolio invested in sustainable impact revenues: Revenue exposure to sustainable impact solutions reflects the extent to which company revenue is exposed to products and services that help solve the world's major social and environmental challenges.
 It is calculated as a weighted average, using portfolio weights and each issuer's percent of revenue generated from sustainable impact solutions.
-This information is obtained for each invested mutual funds and the final percentage of the sustainable impact revenues is calculated as the weighted average of sustainable impact revenues of each fund and its weight in the portfolio.

-Carbon footprint of the portfolio: This indicator measures emissions (Scope 1 and 2) in tons of CO2 equivalent per unit of company revenue (in millions of euros of revenue).
-This information is obtained for each invested mutual funds via the external data provider MSCI and the final carbon footprint is calculated as the weighted average of carbon footprint of each fund and its weight in the portfolio.
+In case of investments via mutual funds, this information is obtained for each invested mutual funds and the final percentage of the sustainable impact revenues is calculated as the weighted average of sustainable impact revenues of each asset and its weight in the portfolio. - Carbon footprint of the portfolio: This indicator measures emissions (Scope 1 and 2) in tons of CO2 equivalent per millions of euros invested.
+In case of investments via mutual funds, this information is obtained for each invested mutual funds via the external data provider MSCI and the final carbon footprint is calculated as the weighted average of carbon footprint of each asset and its weight in the portfolio.